kaizen-ai/kaizenflow/documentation/technical/event_study_design.md

     -   For the responses, we may study returns and volatility for a single instrument
     -   For predictors, we may include features such as sentiment or event type
+    -   A predictor can also be a simple coefficient indicating the magnitude and the sign (e.g., go short) of the position to take when event X happens
+    -   TODO(Paul): Decide whether to have a single dataframe or two (one for predictors and one for the response)
--   `data` should have a monotonic datetimes index with a specified `freq`
+-   `data` should have a monotonic datetime index with a specified `freq`
+    -   We may relax pinning `freq` to support flexibility
 -   `event_idx` should consist of datetimes with offsets matching those of `data`
+    -   E.g., we roll event datetimes forward if needed so that they align with the `data` time grid
 -   We assume that `data` is associated with a single instrument
+-   A "kernel" representing a certain operation to be performed on the sampled economic quantities around the event

 ### Why